JellyHaze1/qj-aquino/README.txt

 NOTES:
 - The portfolio intentionally avoids exposing patient information or confidential healthcare data.
-- The metrics shown are based on experience details previously provided by Quint.
+- The metrics shown are based on experience details previously provided